-Bucoli Green Farm (BG) was established in September 2009 by Dr. Phillip Mwaura, a Kenyan surgeon, resident at Baucau General Hospital.
+Bucoli Green Farm was established in September 2009 by Dr. Phillip Mwaura, a Kenyan surgeon, resident at Baucau General Hospital.
 What started with a land size of 200 sq. m has become a 25 hectares farm, engaged in horticulture, aquaculture and livestock.
-But BG has severe challenges with technical supervision that compromises yield as well as the scope of job creation.
-The owner Dr Phillip is the only technical arm in the organization, there is no middle layer of technical management staff who can oversee the activities of farm labour on a day to day basis.
+But Bucoli Green has severe challenges with technical supervision that compromises yield, as well as the scope of job creation.
+The owner, Dr Phillip, is the only technical arm in the organization, there is no middle layer of technical management staff who can oversee the activities of farm labour on a day-to-day basis.
 So, for a farm this size, this technical management structure is too thin to be adequate, particularly for horticulture which requires intensive monitoring and management.

-At this stage, the aim of this partnership is to strengthen, grow and retain the technical know-how of BG through the following two change steps.
-But in the future, MDF will explore ways of how that intelligence can be useful to other horticulture farmers across the country and support BG in alternate agricultural investments.
+In the future, MDF will explore ways of how that intelligence can be useful to other horticulture farmers across the country and support Bucoli Green in alternate agricultural investments.